What parents need to know

 Is it any good?

-THE MATRIX challenges what's real and what's part of an elaborate, fake cyber-reality, so it can be confusing for both the audience and the characters in the movie, which is heavy on special effects and brooding paranoia, light on plot, dialogue, character, and even coherence.
-In other words, it's the ideal movie for the kind of teen who wishes that video games could come to life.
-Though rated R for violence (some pretty gross, including an icky bug that enters the hero's body through his belly button) and language, most teens 14 and up who are begging to see it should be able to handle it without a problem.
+This film is heavy on special effects and brooding paranoia, light on plot, dialogue, character, and even coherence.
+THE MATRIX challenges what's real and what's part of an elaborate, fake cyber-reality, so it can be confusing for both the audience and the characters in the movie.
+But it's certainly an ideal pick for the kind of teen who wishes that video games could come to life.
+Though it's rated R for violence (some pretty gross, including an icky bug that enters the hero's body through his belly button) and language, most teens 14 and up who are begging to see it should be able to handle it without a problem.

 Families can talk about...